ryanschmitt2/HomeLab/README.md

-<h1>Home Lab V1</h1>
+<h1>Home Lab</h1>

 <h2>Description:</h2>
 This is the start of my home lab.
 This will cover initial hardware choices, setup, and troubleshooting.
+A new version of this project will be made for each gateway upgrade.
+Until then, all upgrades will be logged here.

 <h2>Upgrades: </h2>